Skip to main content

 Machine Learning (ML) is a type of AI.
 It is used to develop most transportation systems that use AI.

 Many of the safety features in modern vehicles use AI.
 One example is driver assistance.
 Driver assistance systems help alert drivers to possible dangers.
 This could be something like beeping when a car is drifting out of its lane.
-Some systems also help with the task of driving.
-This includes anti-lock braking (ABS).
-ABS is a safety system that prevents the wheels of a vehicle from locking up when you push hard on the brakes.
+It does this using a variety of sensors, including cameras and infrared sensors.

 Sensors used to track vehicles at an intersection (Source: IGphotography via iStockphoto).

-Did you know that more than 1 900 people die from car accidents each year in Canada?
-When looking at the whole world, this number jumps to approximately 1.35 million people.
+Did you know that more than 1 700 people die from car accidents each year in Canada?
+When looking at the whole world, this number jumps to approximately 1.3 million people.
 And that is not counting the more than 20 million people who suffer non-fatal injuries each year.

 Did you know?

-Robocar, the fastest autonomous car reached a speed of 282.42 km/h!
+Robocar, the fastest autonomous car, reached a speed of 282.42 km/h!

 Unlike humans, machines do not do reckless and dangerous things.
 This led people to wonder if self-driving, or autonomous, vehicles could make our roads safer.